“Staff and students are going to suffer irreparably”: Forum held against 12 week semesters - Honi Soit

 Students and staff held a forum at the Royal Hotel yesterday night where a panel of speakers discussed their concerns about the University’s proposed change to 12 week semesters.

-The forum was moderated by SRC Education Officers Madeleine Clark and Tom Williams, and discussed the University’s reasons for the proposal, its potential impact on staff in the Student centre, loss of wages for teaching staff, adverse impacts on international students, STEM students, law students, and students with structural disadvantages.
+The forum was moderated by SRC Education Officers Madeleine Clark and Tom Williams, and discussed the University’s reasons for the proposal, its potential impact on staff in the Student Centre, loss of wages for teaching staff, adverse impacts on international students, STEM students, law students, and students with structural disadvantages.

 The University’s rationalisation for the proposal